Topology

 TIP

-On iOS, the Quad remesher tool gives better results.
+On iOS and desktop, the Quad remesher tool gives better results and more control.

 Remesh